9° 5' 60S Long 152° 49' 60E Woodlark Island is located to the northeast

 minor damage.
 Quickly, the island was developed into a forward

 airbases.
-Seabee 20th Battalion built 30 miles of roads on the
+20th Construction Battalion "Seabees" built 30 miles of roads on the

-huts and a small hospital were built for the USAAF, and a saw mill.
+huts, a small hospital, and a saw mill.

-By November 1, 1943 all projects were completed and only a detachment
+By November 1, 1943 all construction projects were completed.
+A detachment

-of the 60th Battalion remained for maintenance until March 1944.
+of the 60th Construction Battalion "Seabees" remained for maintenance until March 1944.